-Looking at how information circulates quickly through the internet, hot topics are hot topics no matter which part of the world we live in and we are now more exposed to the same issues and experiences regardless of where we come from.
-In 2020, these are 3 trending topics discussed, shared, and actioned on all across the world:
+Looking at how information circulates quickly through the Internet, hot topics are hot topics no matter which part of the world we live in and we are now more exposed to the same issues and experiences regardless of where we come from.
+In 2020, these are three trending topics discussed, shared, and actioned, across the world:

 It is one of the top trending hashtags on social media in Malaysia.
 The hashtag was started when COVID-19 quarantine was enforced across the country as a show of solidarity and unity among Malaysians, and as a source of inspiration and encouragement during one of the toughest times Malaysia has had to experience.
 Normally paired together with the hashtag #dudukrumah (i.e stay home), the #KitaJagaKita hashtag also serves as a reminder for Malaysians to stay home and continue to adhere to safety protocols to curb the spread of the virus.